Opioid Crisis Update: Expanding Buprenorphine Access and Harm Reduction Strategies

 Frequently Asked Questions

 Yes, as of January 2023, the X-waiver requirement was eliminated under the Consolidated Appropriations Act.
-Any practitioner with a standard DEA Schedule III prescribing authority can now prescribe buprenorphine for opioid use disorder without additional training, certification, or patient limits.
+Any practitioner with a standard DEA Schedule III prescribing authority can now prescribe buprenorphine for opioid use disorder without the previously required specialized waiver, training certification, or patient limits.
 This includes physicians, nurse practitioners, and physician assistants.
-However, the DEA still requires that prescribers complete eight hours of training on substance use disorders as part of their DEA registration or renewal, and some states may have additional requirements.
+However, the legislation does include provisions requiring prescribers to complete training on substance use disorders as part of their DEA registration or renewal process, and some states may have additional requirements.

 OTC naloxone nasal spray (Narcan) is available at most pharmacies, some convenience stores, and online retailers without a prescription.
 To use it, lay the person on their back, tilt their head back, insert the nozzle into one nostril, and press the plunger firmly.
 If no response occurs within 2-3 minutes, administer a second dose in the other nostril.
 Always call 911, as naloxone's effects may wear off before the opioid, and the person may stop breathing again.
 Many community organizations and health departments also distribute naloxone for free.